alexandrunite/Denex-Shop-ASP.NET/README.md

 # 🛍️ Denex - Online Store Platform

 ## 📌 Project Overview
-ShopSphere is a web-based e-commerce application built with **ASP.NET Core 8.0, Entity Framework, and MySQL**.
+Denex is a web-based e-commerce application built with **ASP.NET Core 8.0, Entity Framework, and MySQL**.
 The platform allows users to browse products, manage their shopping carts, place orders, and interact with an advanced role-based authentication system.
 The application is developed as part of the **Web Application Development (DAW) course**.

 ---